tamhd/MultiMT/README.md

 ##### REQUIREMENTS

 The script requires Python >= 2.6.

+The script has not yet been run on Windows.

 ##### USAGE